FILTER BY TAG

 5. Tighten the screws to secure the compartment cover.
 Do not over-tighten the screws.

-Connecting the Multifunctional Connector Cable to the PAX Terminal
+Connect the Multifunctional Connector Cable to the PAX Terminal

-Follow these steps to connect the multifunctional connector cable to the PAX terminal using the multifunctional port.
-For more information about accessing the port on the terminal, see Accessing the Multifunctional Connector Cable Port on the PAX Terminal.
+Have a screwdriver available to attach the cover to the terminal.
+For information about accessing the multifunctional port, see Access the Multifunctional Connector Cable Port on the PAX Terminal.

 1. Locate the multifunctional port plug on the multifunctional connector cable.